Beachbot330/allwpilib/simulation/halsim_ws_core/doc/hardware_ws_api.md

 Binary WebSocket frames are not used.
 Text WebSocket frames are JSON messages for human readability and ease of debugging.

-Both clients and servers shall support unsecure connections (``ws:``) and may support secure connections (``wss:``).
-In a trusted network environment (e.g. a robot network), clients that support secure connections should fall back to an unsecure connection if a secure connection is not available.
+Both clients and servers shall support insecure connections (``ws:``) and may support secure connections (``wss:``).
+In a trusted network environment (e.g. a robot network), clients that support secure connections should fall back to an insecure connection if a secure connection is not available.

 The resource name for the websockets connection is ``/wpilibws``.
 Servers shall reject a second connection to the same resource location as a currently active connection, but may support multiple connections via additional resource names; the resource name is used to prevent duplicate client connections (such as when a web browser is used).
 Servers may support multiplexed HTTP file serving on the same port.

-The unsecure standard server port number shall be 3300.
+The insecure standard server port number shall be 3300.

 ### Text Data Frames